Host & Moderators

 Becky Quick is co-anchor of Squawk Box, which airs every weekday morning from 6-9 ET on CNBC.

-Quick is known for her hard-hitting interviews and profiles of some of the world’s richest and most influential business figures, including Warren Buffett, Bill Gates, Alan Greenspan, T. Boone Pickens, Jamie Dimon, Charlie Munger and many others.
-She also has interviewed three U.S. presidents and has hosted panels at some of the most prestigious conferences in the world such as the Microsoft CEO Summit, the Fortune Most Powerful Women Summit, and the Allen & Co.
-Sun Valley Media Conference.
+Quick is known for her hard-hitting interviews and profiles of some of the world’s richest and most influential investors, including Warren Buffett, Bill Gates, Alan Greenspan, T. Boone Pickens, Jamie Dimon, Charlie Munger and many others.
+She also has interviewed three U.S. presidents and has hosted panels at some of the most prestigious conferences in the world such as the Microsoft CEO Summit, Fortune’s Most Powerful Women Summit and the Allen & Co.
+Sun Valley Conference.

 Ahmad Rashad